Chautauqua County, New York: Government and politics

 Chautauqua County is one of nineteen “charter counties” in New York, which grants the county greater leeway in conducting its own affairs.
+A board of supervisors governed Chautauqua County until 1975, when a new county charter went into effect with provisions for a county executive and a 13-seat county legislature.
+The county council currently consists of 19 members each elected from single-member districts.
+As of 2024, there are 14 Republicans and 5 Democrats.

-Chautauqua County was governed by a board of supervisors until 1975, when a new county charter went into effect with provisions for a county executive and a 13-seat county legislature.
-The county council currently consists of 19 members, down from 25, each elected from single member districts.
-PJ Wendel is the current chairman.
+New York State Assembly

-Though the Republican Party has historically been dominant in Chautauqua County politics, the county had been a perfect bellwether county from 1980 to 2008, correctly voting for the winner of each presidential election in all eight elections in that time frame.
-Its 2012 vote (in which it voted for Republican Mitt Romney instead of incumbent Democrat Barack Obama) was its first miss since 1976.
-In 2016, Donald Trump won the county by the largest margin since Ronald Reagan in 1984.
+Prior to changes in representation of the New York State Assembly, each county had a given number of representatives.
+The following were representatives of Chautauqua County.

 Education

 Jamestown Community College has two campuses in the county at Jamestown and Dunkirk.
 The State University of New York at Fredonia is located in the northern part of the county.
-Jamestown Business College offers two year degrees, certificates, and a four-year degree in Jamestown.
+Jamestown Business College offered two year degrees, certificates, and a four-year degree in Jamestown, prior to its decision to cease new enrollments in 2024.